- Adobe Media Encoder User Guide

 Stop current item if decode errors are detected

-For some MXF sources, duplicate frames are used when decoding error are detected.
-Enable this option to stop encoding an item when any decoding errors are detected.
+For some MXF sources, when decoding errors are detected, duplicated frames will be inserted.
+Use this option to stop encoding when decoding errors are detected instead of inserting duplicated frames.
+This option is enabled by default.

 Import image sequences from watch folders